samcole8/mootd/README.md

 ### Update Interval

-You can modify the update interval of the MOTD by editing the cron string in line 12 of the Dockerfile.
+You can modify the update interval of the MOTD by editing the cron string on line 20 of the Dockerfile.

 ```Dockerfile
 RUN echo -e '0 0 * * * /root/mootd.sh\n' | crontab -u root -